There’s only one F in Fulham

 The Fulham Fanzine 2019-20 Championship Season

-Earlier than we're used to but it's our first away win
+We could get used to this but it's another away win

 billp TOOFIF Updated Sunday, 25 August 2019

 Huddersfield 1 v FFC 2 AUG 16 2019

 billp TOOFIF Sunday, 18 August 2019

 from FFC online